Futurama

 Premiere March 28, 1999

-Creator Matt Groening,
+Creator Matt Groening

-Network FOX (seasons 1-5)
+Network/Provider FOX (seasons 1-5)

-Comedy Central (season 6–)
+Comedy Central (seasons 6-8)

 Style 30-minute animated comedy

-Company The Curiosity Company,
+Company The Curiosity Company

-30th Century Fox Television
+30th Century Fox Television (seasons 1-8),

-Seasons 5
+Seasons 9

 Origin USA

-Futurama (1999–2003, 2008–) is Matt Groening's first animated series since the creation of The Simpsons in 1989.
+Futurama is Matt Groening's first animated series since the creation of The Simpsons in 1989.
 The series follows Philip J. Fry, a loser pizza boy from the 20th century who accidentally freezes himself in a cryogenic tube.
 He wakes up a thousand years later and starts life again as a delivery boy in the year 3000.

-Although the series doesn't follow a long-term plot, the series revolves Fry and the rest of the crew of Planet Express, a delivery company which offers interplanetary package delivery.
+Although the series doesn't follow a long-term plot, the series revolves around Fry and the rest of the crew of Planet Express, a delivery company which offers interplanetary package delivery.
 Along with delivery boy Fry are Turanga Leela (pilot), Bender (all purpose bending robot), Professor Farnsworth (owner and eccentric inventor), Amy Wong (intern), Dr. Zoidberg (doctor) and Hermes Conrad (bureaucrat).
 Some plot devices used throughout the show's duration include Fry's relationship with Leela, Leela's history as an orphan, and Fry's attempts to reconnect with his lost past.

 Contents